 - Find contacts at target firms through your school’s career center/career development office.
 This is typically alumni-based as well, but the career officers may have additional resources (eg, headhunter/recruiter databases)

 - Submit resumes and cover letters through each company’s online application process – not all firms have these.
-Big ones like McKinsey and Accenture definitely well, but you may need to get creative with smaller ones like Katzenbach and LEK
+Big ones like McKinsey and Accenture definitely will, but you may need to get creative with smaller ones like Katzenbach and LEK

 In this situation, your best bet is to network, network, network.
 Friends, family, university alumni, try to build connections to your target firms and dialogue with those people.
 That’s the best chance you’ll have of recruiters and HR taking a serious look at your resume